-Florida has overtaken New York as the third most populous state in the nation and welcomed 137.6 million tourist visitors in 2022.
-Situated in central Florida along the I-4 corridor, Tampa Bay is part of the fastest growing region in the state.
+Florida now has the country's third-highest population with over 22 million residents, welcomes nearly 140 million tourists per year, and is the 15th largest economy in the world.
+Situated in Central Florida along the I-4 corridor, Tampa Bay is part of the fastest growing region in the fastest growing state.

-Port Tampa Bay is central Florida's hub for gasoline, diesel, jet fuel, ethanol and lube oil and opened a state of the art petroleum facility in 2015.
+Port Tampa Bay is Central Florida's hub for gasoline, diesel, jet fuel, ethanol, and lube oil and opened a state of the art petroleum facility in 2015.
 Port Tampa Bay is also a major fertilizer port.